 Professionals are aware that professional results are achievable (only) with professional tools.
 Analytical firm Gartner performs market research of financial planning and cloud analytics solutions each year.
 There is one name that stands out in its so-called magic quadrant – CCH Tagetik.
 Mainly at the expense of the excellent implementation of artificial intelligence technology, which, according to Gartner analysts, is yet to be included in more planning solutions of other solution providers.

 “With the CCH Tagetik system, powered by an analytical information center, you will go beyond basic planning.
 By combining the analysis of detailed financial and operational data, it is possible to raise planning to a new level.
 Better insights into the data contribute to more accurate modeling of future scenarios in all departments and jobs involved.
 Companies that use CCH Tagetik solutions for financial planning report significant time savings, better operational efficiency, and higher employee productivity”, says Daniel Potočnik, a partner at CRMT.

 When placing the CCH Tagetik solution in the magic quadrant in the field of planning and financial planning, Gartner highlighted the following advantages of the solution: comprehensive planning, reporting, and forecasting functionalities, and a superior user experience.
-The solution has an analytical information node that can enrich large amounts of fragmented and operational data, and is also certified to work with analytical in-memory systems (SAP HANA).
-It is available for local deployment or as a cloud service, and its capabilities are evidenced by its use in many large and complex global organizations (60% of its customers have more than $ 1 billion in annual turnover).
+The solution has an analytical information node that can enrich large amounts of fragmented and operational data.
+It is also certified to work with analytical in-memory systems (SAP HANA).
+It is available for local deployment or as a cloud service, and its capabilities are evidenced by its use in many large and complex global organizations.
+60% of its customers have more than $ 1 billion in annual turnover.
 Also, the CCH Tagetik company has very bold plans for the introduction of technologies in the field of artificial intelligence and has proven to know how to make them work at their best.